 Electronic security has become a growing problem since the Internet was born.
 And guess what?
 It’s here to stay.
 This means that security measures continue to grow and become more sophisticated.

-The best starting point for your security is to have a secured Wi-Fi signal.
+The best security starting point has a secured Wi-Fi signal.

 For example, look at these passwords, “16Zoo*Bacon” and “Title77Neck$$” each has numbers, lower and upper case letters, and special characters – simple and unrelated to you.

-In the end, we favor wireless networks over wired networks, hands down.
+In the end, we favor wireless networks over wired networks.
 If you review the items we discussed, the benefits far outweigh the drawbacks.
 A low-cost wireless system can be entirely replaced a couple of times, and you’d still be money ahead when compared to installing a wired network.

-If you’re still concerned, then why not go with a hybrid networking system?
+Why not go with a hybrid networking system if you’re still concerned?
 You can install wiring in places that need a strong signal or more robustness – such as in older homes.
 And then use wireless devices in the remaining spots in your home.
 This will allow you to get the best of both worlds!